 Executive Glass Table

-The Executive Glass Table delivers rolled-up insights across 4 major observability areas: Synthetic Monitoring, Infrastructure Monitoring, Splunk Real User Monitoring, and Application Performance Monitoring.
-In a single view, you get a quick and real-time update as to what is going on across all of your landscape, providing single-click access to additional details.
-This answers the question of what is going on, why it’s happening and provides a contextual deep-link to the source system in Splunk Observability Cloud.
-This dramatically improves MTTI, MTTD and MTTR, by simplifying the process of finding the needle in the haystack, and resolving the root cause issue quickly.
+The Executive Glass Table delivers rolled-up insights across four major observability areas: Synthetic Monitoring, Infrastructure Monitoring, Splunk Real User Monitoring, and Application Performance Monitoring.
+In a single view, you get a quick and real-time update as to what is going on across all of your landscape and single-click access to additional details.
+This answers the question of what is going on and why it’s happening, and provides a contextual deep-link to the source system in Splunk Observability Cloud.
+This dramatically improves MTTI, MTTD, and MTTR, by simplifying the process of finding and resolving the root cause issue quickly.

 In the bottom left corner, you will also find key trends: Total, Splunk Synthetic Monitoring, Splunk APM, Splunk Infrastructure Monitoring and Splunk Real User Monitoring.
 This makes it easy to understand the history across your applications, infrastructure and customer experiences with a simple glance.